LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

 ![image](https://user-images.githubusercontent.com/60980933/105539632-41096180-5cb2-11eb-917f-85f9ba01073e.png)

+### Aggregations

+An aggregation summarizes your data as metrics, statistics, and other analytics.

-### Get categories of news headlines
+#### Analyze the data to show categories of news headlines in our dataset
 Syntax:
 ```
 GET enter_name_of_the_index_here/_search
 {
   "aggs": {
     "name your aggregation here": {
-      "state your aggregation type here": {
+      "specify aggregation type here": {
         "field": "name the field you want to aggregate here",
         "size": state how many results you want returned here
       }